SumilThakr/SumilThakr.github.io/_posts/2020-01-01-publications.md

 title: Co-Authored Publications
 ---

-* **Air quality impacts of switchgrass production (2018).** To my knowledge, the first study to quantify how farmer decisions such as where to grow crops and how to fertilize them impacts human health through changes in air pollution.
+* **Air quality impacts of switchgrass production (2018).** To my knowledge, the first study to quantify how farmer decisions such as where to grow crops and how to fertilize them impact human health through changes in air pollution.
 [Paper](https://www.sciencedirect.com/science/article/pii/S0961953417303471 "Switchgrass paper"),              [Data](http://sumil.me/sg/map.html "Switchgrass data"),               [Media](https://www.altmetric.com/details/29593966/news)

 * **Air quality impacts of United States corn production (2019).** Life cycle corn production in the United States is associated with 4,300 deaths each year from changes in air quality alone.